How to eat fish sustainably

 • Be sure to read the labelling on your fish – you will find that most major UK retailers have partnered with various bodies ensuring the fish you are eating is ethical and sustainable, the most recognised being the MSC.
 When you buy a product with the blue fish label you’re supporting a fishery that is contributing to healthier oceans.
 Try also to stick to line caught fish where possible.

 By taking these steps when it comes to purchasing fish and seafood, we can all make a difference, no matter how small it seems.
-Remember to enjoy fish and the benefits they reap and that when you order from The Seashell, every cut of fish is farmed and sourced in the most sustainable way possible.
+Remember to enjoy fish and the benefits they reap and that when you order from The Seashell, every cut of fish is sourced in the most sustainable way possible.

 Share this post: